codecrunchers/jenkinsci/README.md

 AWS Aligned Jenkins for use with Planet 9 [P9 AWS Pipeline] (aws-pipeline-v2)

+# N.B The ECS Plugin is not working, build and install this one : https://github.com/codecrunchers/amazon-ecs-plugin

 ## To Build
 * `docker build -t planet9/jenkins .` or `docker build --no-cache -t planet9/jenkins .`